minibolt-guide/minibolt/guide/system/operating-system.md

 ## Which operating system to use?

-We use Ubuntu Server Operating System, without a graphical user interface, and in the 64-bit version.
+We use Ubuntu Server OS, without a graphical user interface.
 This provides the best stability for PC and makes the initial setup a breeze.

 Ubuntu Server is based on the [Debian](https://www.debian.org/){:target="_blank"} Linux distribution, which is available for most hardware platforms.
 To make this guide as universal as possible, it uses only standard Debian commands.
 As a result, it should work smoothly with a personal computer while still being compatible with most other hardware platforms running Debian.